sanderhelleso/smartCarChallenge/README.md

 ## Notes

 <ul>
-  <li>Added some screenshots of the various stages of the application</li>
+  <li>Added GIF displaying some of the various stages of the application</li>
   <li>Layout is based on a simpel and modern design, i tried to make it feel at home with the smartcar website</li>
+  <li>Added some minor usefull things like displaying and copying of auth token</li>
   <li>If you have issues running this locally please contact me ASAP</li>
 </ul>